TMEP · Week 2

 Mistake #1 — House Sound

-Your client is running a 400-person general session in a hotel ballroom.
-The venue offers complimentary house sound.
+400-person general session.
+Venue offers complimentary house sound.
 Budget is tight.
-The event coordinator says "it works fine for our town halls."
 What do you recommend?

 What's your call?